quikdev/go/README.md

 go install github.com/quikdev/go/cmd/qgo@latest
 ```

-_Alternatively, download the latest binary release and add it to your `PATH`._
+TODO: _Alternatively, download the latest binary release and add it to your `PATH`._

 ### Automation

 `qgo` auto-constructs/runs commands using parameters found in a `manifest.json` file.
-This file exists in the same directory as your `go.mod` and `main.go`/`mymodule.go` files.
+This file exists in the same directory as your `go.mod`.

 For example, consider the following `manifest.json` file: